-Below are vacant positions that are included in the calculations of these draft budget amounts that have been agreed on with Corporate Services to ensure these are on the municipality's current organisational structure.
-In line with the national government's call to manage the public sector wage bill the municipality's employee costs budget plus remuneration of councillors makes up 35% of the operating budget including non-cash items which then breaches the maximum limit permitted of 41% when we exclude non-cash items.
+Below are vacant positions that are included in the calculations of these final budget amounts that have been agreed on with Corporate Services to ensure these are on the municipality's current organisational structure.
+In line with the national government's call to manage the public sector wage bill the municipality's employee costs budget plus remuneration of councillors makes up 34% of the operating budget including non-cash items which then comes closer to breaching the maximum limit permitted of 40% when we exclude non-cash items.
 Below are the details of vacant positions included in the draft budget.